henry232323/Pesterchum-Discord/README.md

 This app is NOT an all-in-one client!
 It is meant to enhance RP and anything else you wish to do with it, however it is recommended you still use regular Discord for technical functions.

+**Warning: This is not supported by Discord, if you misuse this client to spam etc, you are likely to get your account banned.
+Discord does not allow other clients**

 ### Donate
 If you like what I've made, consider [buying me a coffee](https://ko-fi.com/A372XXA)